Transporting a Car Cross Country – All You Need to Know About Auto Shipping

 Every serious company will offer you a choice on how to ship a vehicle.
 Two main methods are shipping in an open carrier and putting your car in an enclosed container.
 This choice, as well as the one on the pick-up and delivery, will significantly affect not only the cost of service but also the time needed for the process.

 Open and Enclosed Transport

 For those moving on a budget or simply not wanting to splash too much cash on auto transport service, the open carrier is a perfect choice.
 It is the most common way of transporting cars, both for makers and users.
 It is also the cheapest way.
 To put it simply, your car will be driven up the ramp to the allocated slot on a trailer, fixed in place, and then wait for the trailer to be filled with other vehicles before setting out onto the road.

 However, this method is cheaper for a reason.
 While on the road, your car will be pretty much at the mercy of elements.
 Also, debris on the road is another thing your vehicle won’t be protected from.
 While this is unlikely to cause any serious damage, your vehicle will surely need thorough washing once it arrives.

-On the other hand, enclosed carriers offer virtually absolute protection to your vehicle.
+On the other hand, enclosed carriers offer virtually absolute protection to your vehicle and leave no room for moving stress.
 Behind the tarp or walls of the container, the car will be safe from all outside influences.
 It is the best, if not the only option for those who need to ship very expensive four-wheelers.
 We can’t think of anyone who would put their vintage Rolls Royce anywhere except in a well-padded container with extra protection.
 The same goes for Ferraris and other luxurious brands.
 And you definitely won’t ship a car with great sentimental value in a way that would leave it damaged.

 It is important to note that up to six compacts can go in an enclosed carrier, depending on its size.
 And math is simple – the fewer automobiles inside, the more expensive the haul.